The purpose of these Investment Guidelines is to establish guidelines that will be used by the Upper Mohawk Valley Regional Water Board,

-The Water Authority shall annually prepare and approve an investment report which shall include the Investment Guidelines, amendments to such Investment Guidelines since the last investment repo11, and explanation of the Investment Guidelines and amendments, the results of the annual independent audit, the investment income record to the Water Authority and a list of the total fees, commissions or other charges paid to each investment banker, broker, agent, dealer and adviser rendering investment associated services to the Water Authority since the last investment repo11.
-Such investment report may be a pa11 of any other annual rep011 that the Water Authority is required to make.
+The Water Authority shall annually prepare and approve an investment report which shall include the Investment Guidelines, amendments to such Investment Guidelines since the last investment report, and explanation of the Investment Guidelines and amendments, the results of the annual independent audit, the investment income record to the Water Authority and a list of the total fees, commissions or other charges paid to each investment banker, broker, agent, dealer and adviser rendering investment associated services to the Water Authority since the last investment repo11.
+Such investment report may be a part of any other annual report that the Water Authority is required to make.
 The investment report shall be submitted annually to the State Department of Audit and Control.
 The Water Authority shall make available to the public copies of its investment report upon request therefore.

 - Trust Indenture (Bond Resolution), dated as of December 1, 1996, by and between the Water Authority and The United States Trust Company of New York or its successor, as trustee.
 (SEE ATTACHED)